Dynamic Local Average Treatment Effects in Time Series

 \end{flushleft}

 When identification fails or is weak, IV estimators can be severely biased for LATEs and conventional inference methods are rendered invalid.
 These problems have prompted extensive research on detecting weak instruments and constructing identification-robust confidence sets.\footnote{See, e.g., Andrews et al. \citeyearpar{andrews/moreira/stock:2006}, \citet{kleibergen:2002}, \citet{moreira:2003} and \citet{staiger/stock:1997}.} However, there has been little work on estimation and inference in a general LATE setting when identification may be stronger over subsamples.
-The second main contribution of this paper is to develop a framework for identification, estimation, and inference on LATEs that accommodates time-varying instrument relevance.
+We develop a framework for identification, estimation, and inference on LATEs that accommodates time-varying instrument relevance.
 Within this framework, we propose a first-stage $F$-test to detect whether identification fails over all nontrivial subsamples.
 To solve the computationally intensive problem of searching for maximal identification strength among all possible sample partitions, we employ dynamic programming.
 This optimization is more complex than that in the structural break literature since evaluating identification strength requires more than comparing parameter changes across regimes.